JavaFXpert/quantum-music-playground/README.md

 The **S†** gate rotates the phase on a wire by 12π/8 radians.
 However, when a control gate modifier is placed in the same column, the **S†** gate only operates when the control wire has a value of 1.
 This rotates the phase on each of the basis states whose positions corresponding to the **S†** gate and the control gate modifier both contain a 1.
-This is seen more clearly in the following image, in which the rotation is performed on every basis state whose bits in positions 0 and 1 are 1.
+This is seen more clearly in the following image, in which the rotation is performed on every basis state whose bits in positions 0 and 1 are both 1.

 <img src="./images/twinkle_hats_musical_sequence_sdg.png" alt="Twinkle Crash musical sequence" width=80%/>

+> **Try it out:**
+>
+> Create different beat patterns that consist of closed and open hi-hats

+## Playing with rhythm

+So far, the rhythms we've created have consisted of instruments playing at consistent time intervals.
+For example, our **Kick** clip played the bass drum on the four beats of the measure, and the **Hats A** clip played the hi-hats on each sixteenth note.
+Now we'll demonstrate how to create syncopated rhythms, beginning with playing on the [off-beats](https://en.wikipedia.org/wiki/Beat_(music)#On-beat_and_off-beat) .

 ============= FODDER BELOW =================